laravel/docs/billing.md

 > {note} In order to use locales other than `en`, ensure the `ext-intl` PHP extension is installed and configured on your server.

 <a name="logging"></a>
-#### Logging
+### Logging

 Cashier allows you to specify the log channel to be used when logging all Stripe related exceptions.
-You may specify the log channel using the `CASHIER_LOGGER` environment variable:
+You may specify the log channel by defining the `CASHIER_LOGGER` environment variable within your application's `.env` file:

     CASHIER_LOGGER=stack